lbtwyk/FedVLA_sim/src/mycobot_stacking_project/README.md

 This package implements a complete cube stacking pipeline:

 - **Cube Spawner Node**: Manages cube placement in the simulation
-- **Stacking Manager Node**: Executes pick-and-place operations using MoveIt 2
+- **Stacking Manager Node**: Executes pick-and-place operations using MoveIt 2. **During data collection, this node serves as the autonomous expert, generating the trajectories that are recorded.**
 - **Gazebo Integration**: Custom world files and robot configurations with enhanced friction
-- **Data Collection**: Integration with trajectory data collection system
+- **Data Collection**: Integration with trajectory data collection system, where MoveIt2-driven demonstrations are recorded.

 ## Package Structure